jomo/imgur-screenshot/README.md

 ### Download source

-Alternatively, you can download `imgur-screenshot.sh` from [releases](https://github.com/jomo/imgur-screenshot/releases).
+Alternatively, you can download `imgur-screenshot` from [releases](https://github.com/jomo/imgur-screenshot/releases).
 These builds have [auto-update.patch](auto-update.patch) applied, allowing to update via `--update`.

 ---